 I am a historian of 'bugs and drugs' and work as an Associate Professor (chargé de recherche) for the French National Institute of Health and Medical Research (INSERM).
-Based at the Paris CERMES3 Unit, I research the history of microbial environments, disease surveillance and control, and pharmaceutical innovation and regulation.
+My research focuses on the history of microbial environments, disease surveillance and control, and pharmaceutical innovation and regulation.

 Public & policy engagement are important to me.
 My research has informed policy reports on antimicrobial resistance (AMR), public health surveillance, drug innovation, and adverse effect compensation.
 In 2023, I was asked to serve as expert witness on public health systems and pandemic preparedness for the UK COVID-19 Inquiry.
 Since 2017, I have co-curated two multi award-winning exhibition projects on the history of penicillin (Back from the Dead) and typhoid (Typhoidland), advised on radio and theatre plays (Dangerous Visions: Culture, BBC Radio 4), authored media articles, and appeared on TV & radio (In Our Time: Bacteriophages, BBC Radio 4; Coronavirus Explained, Netflix).